ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1131
 {: #error-1131}
 The vSRX configuration is using a hidden cli command not compatible with the automation.
 Remove and replace the `address-range` command syntax and retry.

+## Error 1132
+{: #error-1132}
+The Ubuntu host has a kvm xml configuration that is missing the default telnet configuration used for console access.
+Add this configuration back and retry.

+## Error 1133
+{: #error-1133}
+The vSRX console connection via telnet timed out executing commands.
+Please rerun or contact support.

+## Error 1134
+{: #error-1134}
+The node being OS reloaded can not access the other node in the cluster.
+Ensure the other node is active and retry.
+If both nodes are unrecoverable contact support to run Rebuild Cluster.

 ## Warning 1176
 {: #warning-1176}